WestPeakResearch/WestPeakWebsite/src/content/Team/Padraic-Lau/index.md

 ---

-Padraic is in his fourth year of the BCom program, with a specialization in finance.
-Passionate about investing, Padraic hopes to grow his understanding of the capital markets and develop meaningful relationships in the process.
-He hopes to use his time at WestPeak wisely by learning more about company valuation and macroeconomic topics.
-Outside of WestPeak, Padraic enjoys hiking, playing volleyball, reading, and occasionally watching his favorite show, Suits.
+Padraic is a senior from Burnaby studying Finance.
+Next summer, he will intern at Ares Management in the private equity group.
+Last summer, he interned at Morgan Stanley in the investment banking division.

+In his free time, Padraic enjoys working out, tennis and occasionally watching his favorite show, Friends.

 ​